November Gardening Calendar

 Plant New Shrubs and Trees: Have you been thinking about replacing a few shrubs that just did not quite get established in the landscape, or planting a new shade or flowering tree that you just cannot live without in your landscape?
 Now, is the time to start thinking about making that purchase?
 The fall season is an excellent time to add new shrubs and trees to your landscape.
 This time of year will let your newly planted shrubs and trees get a head start by developing and establishing new root growth in the soil.

 You still have time to plant your winter color such as: Chrysanthemums, Pansy, Viola, Snapdragons, Stock, Cyclamen, Dianthus, Sweet Alyssum, Flowering Cabbage and Kale provide winter color through the spring and should be still available at garden centers.
 For spring blooms plant Bluebonnet and Poppy seeds this fall.
+For more information on fall and winter annuals click here.

-The Holiday Plants that you kept last year need to be placed in a dark room during the evening hours for the plants to bloom this holiday season.
+Holiday Plants that you kept last year need to be placed in a dark room during the evening hours for the plants to bloom this holiday season.
 I remember this gardening ritual when it is time to turn back our clocks; it is time to give my holiday plants total darkness until I see buds or bracts forming.
 Christmas Cactus and Poinsettias are night dependent plants for them to bloom; these plants need so many hours of darkness to bloom.
 The cooler weather also helps in the blooming process.
 If you purchased new holiday plants, try to place them in the coolest area of your home.

 Have you ever tried forcing Paperwhites for the holidays and the stems and blooms became leggy?
 Here is a link to an article about what to do to prevent the legginess from occurring.
 Click Here To Read More: http://www.hortmag.com/weekly-tips/cultivation/growing-paperwhites?et_mid=525016&rid=2111517